ursaw/ursaw.github.io/content/posts/bag_roundcorners/index.md

 You will get the distances to all entry, middle and exit points of the quarter circles (round edges) that you can sew the two peaces together.

+### Radius helper
+A simple and solid radius is 5cm.
+You can use a CD (diameter 12cm, radius with 1cm edge is 5cm) as a 5cm radius template.

+### Bag example

 {{< imageresize file="example1.jpg"  opts="400x300"  alt="Monoblock in OpenSCAD" >}}

 {{< imageresize file="example2.jpg"  opts="400x300"  alt="Monoblock in OpenSCAD" >}}